How the Hootenanny Mass Invaded the Church

 Anti-Catholic Masonry provided the energetic force.
 It was received more directly “at the broad end of the wedge” by Bugnini (Masonic code-name “Buan”).
 But the “business end” of the destruction was most immediately effected among the laity by Bugnini associate, Rembert Weakland‘s introduction of the Hootenanny Mass in the middle 1960s.
 This claim is contestable, but is supported by the laity’s relatively less intense involvement in the particulars of the Liturgy, while the influence of music tends to be more pervasive and immediate among the laity.

-Prior to the rise of the electronic entertainment industry in the 1920s, virtually everyone who was not deaf or tone-deaf, was casually yet intimately involved in singing music, on their own, on a regular basis, in the remotest reaches of their personal lives.
+Prior to the rise of the electronic entertainment industry in the 1920s, virtually everyone who was not deaf or tone-deaf, was casually yet intimately involved in singing music, whether in groups or on their own, on a regular basis, in the remotest reaches of their personal lives.
 (The fact that this cultural background is virtually unknown today, can be attributed to its commonality–everyone knew it at the time, so it would not have been considered remarkable, as it would to those today who don’t know of it.)

-A solution, for Traditional Catholics, as they face possible dispersion by wayward higher authority, is to consciously take up the banner of the restoration of Christian culture, even, and especially, in its most everyday forms.
+A solution, for Traditional Catholics, as they face possible dispersion by wayward higher authority, is to consciously take up the banner of the restoration of Christian culture, especially, in its most everyday forms.

 History found in original sources can be condensed into a simple thought-picture of ancient Greek philosophy’s warnings about the dangers of certain scales, rhythms and tempos.
 These attributes are not abstract technicalities, they are the most immediate, tangible and visceral aspects of music.